Botanical Overview

 Usually grafted on Trifoliate Orange (Citrus trifoliata) rootstock because its own roots

 do not allow it to flourish.
+This rootstock grows slowly, however, and it will take many

-Cultivars of Note:
+Cultivars and Hybrids of Note:

-and pulp, sweetest tasting, 1.5" diameter.
+rind and pulp, the sweetest tasting cultivar, 1.5" (3.8cm) diameter.

-pulp, unique sweet-sour flavor, eaten whole, about 1" diameter.
-This cultivar is more
+and tart pulp, a uniquely sweet-sour flavor, eaten whole, about 1" (2.5cm) diameter.

-vigorous and hardy than others and grows faster.
-'Nordmann Seedless' is a variation.
+This cultivar is more vigorous and hardy than others and grows faster.

 'Fukushu' / 'Changshou' - a hybrid, possibly

-and tart pulp, thornless, spreading dwarf tree with larger leaves, 6-10' tall.
+The spreading dwarf tree is thornless, has larger leaves, and is 6-10' (1.8-3m) tall.

 Wildlife: Kumquat attracts bees, insects, birds, and